"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (10:34)

 Correct.
 As soon as it's updated, it's pulled back into NetSuite.
-And then there is an approval record for the person who submitted or whoever your approver in the organization is to go in and approve that bank account information for payment.
+And then there is an approval record for the person who submitted it, or whoever your approver in the organization is, to go in and approve the bank account information for payment.

 Caleb (10:48)

 That makes sense.
-And then it's in a dashboard for any approval for that accounts payable person to review that updated payment.
+And then it's in a dashboard for any approval for that accounts payable person to review the updated payment.

 Lee (10:57)

-Here you see we have our payment methods to approve dashboard.
+Here, you can see our payment methods to approve dashboard.
 I've got five different payment methods here in my account.
-I'm just going to open up one of them—this one was requesting a check, but you see I've got their mailing address here and all the information from the vendor.
+I'm just going to open up one of them—this one was requesting a check, but you see, I've got their mailing address here and all the information from the vendor.
 As I go through, you can see the email that was sent to versus what was requested.
-And if I'm willing to accept this change in the email, for instance, or any of this other information, I just go in as the admin and I approve this record.
+And if I'm willing to accept this change in the email, for instance, or any of the other information, I just go in as the admin and approve this record.

 Caleb (11:32)

-So all within NetSuite and that's where all the approval flows.
+So, all within NetSuite, and that's where all the approvals flow.
 That's amazing.
-So we've talked about the automation of the vendor.
+So we've talked about automating the vendor.
 That's one of the pieces.
 And then we've got some other automations that will likely occur.
 Tell me a little bit about some of the most common automations beyond that, or pick one other one that we'll walk through.

 Lee (11:52)

-The biggest one—like our real killer app that most of our customers are really dying to use—is our invoice AI.
-That is taking invoices that you receive from your vendors and capturing those directly in NetSuite and creating vendor bills based off of the data that can just be extracted using OCR and then intelligently mapping that data either based on information we've extracted from a purchase order that already matches in your system, or we're also looking at your historical invoices.
+The biggest one—our real killer app that most of our customers are dying to use—is our invoice AI.
+That is taking invoices that you receive from your vendors and capturing those directly in NetSuite and creating vendor bills based on the data that can just be extracted using OCR, and then intelligently mapping that data either based on information we've extracted from a purchase order that already matches in your system, or we're also looking at your historical invoices.

-So if you've had an invoice that came from that same vendor, we're going to look at any changes you made previously, any coding you did to that invoice previously, and we're automatically going to suggest that.
-At least 70% of the time, the invoice is going to be completely coded and you're just going to have to click save to submit that invoice for approval.
+So if you've had an invoice from that same vendor, we'll look at any changes you made or any coding you did to that invoice, and we'll automatically suggest them.
+At least 70% of the time, the invoice will be fully coded, and you'll just have to click save to submit it for approval.

 Caleb (12:45)

 That makes sense.
-So at the point of creation, receiving an invoice—you typically would get this via email.
-Normally I'd have to just manually create the vendor bill in NetSuite, add all the lines, all the details from that.
-That might take 10 minutes per invoice, and then save it and move on to the next one, plus the distraction time that an employee has to be able to enter in that data.
+So at the point of creation, when you receive an invoice, you typically get it via email.
+Normally, I'd have to manually create the vendor bill in NetSuite, add all the lines and details.
+That might take 10 minutes per invoice, then save it and move on to the next one, plus the distraction time it takes for an employee to enter that data.

 Lee (13:47)